 Fit was pleasant.
 The angled sound port allowed for easy insertion in the ear and the tips formed a tight seal around the canal.
 Samsung’s earbud fit test produced accurate results for optimal fit.
 There’s also a Neck Stretch mode that calibrates the buds to remind listeners when they’re practicing poor listening posture.

-Samsung Galaxy Buds 2 Pro review: Controls and digital assistant
+Samsung Galaxy Buds 2 Pro review: Controls

 - Awesome touch controls

 - Serviceable voice-activated features